pebble-dev/rebble-help/_topic/setup-ios.md

 # Allow location

-Open iPhone settings and search for 'location'.
-Open the location setting under 'Privacy'.
+Open your iPhone's settings and look for "Privacy."
+Then, open the "Location Services" section.

 A list of your apps should load.
-Find the Pebble app.
+Find the Pebble app here.

 Set the location permission to 'Always'.
 This is required for things like watchface weather.